lilygeorgescu/AED/evaluation/readme.md

 ## Code for computing the new TBDC and RBDC metrics introduced in "Ramachandra Bharathkumar, Jones Michael, Street Scene: A new dataset and evaluation protocol for video anomaly detection, WACV 2020"

 This is an unofficial implementation of the TBDC and RBDC metrics.
-In order to implement these metrics, we followed the instructions given in this paper "Ramachandra Bharathkumar, Jones Michael.
+In order to implement these metrics, we followed the instructions given in this paper: "Ramachandra Bharathkumar, Jones Michael.
 Street Scene: A new dataset and evaluation protocol for video anomaly detection.
 WACV, 2020".
 Additionally, we consulted with Ramachandra Bharathkumar, confirming that the implementation is correct.

 In order to run our script use:
 ```